-The initial term of Mr. Kempa's employment agreement is from August 31, 2018 through December 31, 2021, which will automatically renew each anniversary of December 31, 2021 thereafter for additional one-year terms unless either we or Mr. Kempa gives notice of non-renewal within 60 days prior to the end of the term.
-The agreement provides for a minimum annual base salary of \$700,000, subject to annual review, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
+The initial term of Mr. Kempa's employment agreement was from August 31, 2018 through December 31, 2021, which automatically renews each anniversary of December 31, 2021 thereafter for additional one-year terms unless either we or Mr. Kempa gives notice of nonrenewal within 60 days prior to the end of the term.
+The agreement provides for a minimum annual base salary of \$700,000, subject to annual review, which amount was increased to \$900,000 in 2022, an annual cash performance incentive in an amount to be determined by our Compensation Committee, long-term equity incentive compensation as determined by our

+Compensation Committee, and participation in the benefit plans and programs generally available to other similarly situated executives, including an executive medical plan.
 He is also entitled to a \$1,200 monthly car allowance, which has since been increased to \$1,500 per month beginning in 2022.